c1swtb/COIT11223-eportfolio/e-portfolio-2-ethical-theory.md

 ### Summary

 The OAIC (2024) describes civil penalty proceedings against Medibank following its 2022 data breach.
-It alleges that Medibank failed to take reasonable steps to protect the personal information of 9.7 million Australians, including sensitive health information.
+It alleges that Medibank failed to protect the personal information of 9.7 million Australians, including sensitive health information.
 The OAIC argues that organisations have both a legal and ethical duty to protect information entrusted to them.

 ### Justification and reflection

-I chose this artefact because people trust organisations such as Medibank with information they expect to remain private.
-I think the hacker carries most of the responsibility for the attack, but that does not remove the company's responsibility.
-I see responsibility as existing on a scale.
-Health information may be more sensitive than ordinary contact details, but both are still private.
-The workshop did not really change my view that ethics is not one-size-fits-all, but social contract theory made the idea of rights and responsibilities clearer to me.
-Where the law has not yet established a clear precedent, I think ethical reasoning becomes especially important.
+I chose this artefact because people trust organisations like Medibank with information they expect to remain private.
+I think the hacker carries most responsibility, but that does not remove the company's responsibility.
+Health information may be more sensitive than contact details, but both are private.
+The workshop did not change my view that ethics is not one-size-fits-all, but social contract theory made rights and responsibilities clearer.
+Where the law has no clear precedent, ethical reasoning becomes especially important.

 ## Artefact 3: Ethical Hacking